At a Glance

 ✨Ask Insightful Questions

-Prepare thoughtful questions about the company's operations, culture, and future projects.
-This not only shows your interest in the position but also helps you determine if the company is the right fit for you.
+Prepare a few thoughtful questions about the company’s approach to fire safety and their expectations for the role.
+This shows your genuine interest in the position and helps you assess if it's the right fit for you.